How Bail Bonds Work in Mississippi To Get Out of Jail Fast

 How does bail bonds work in Mississippi?
 A judge sets the bail amount of the defendant.
 The Mississippi bail bondsman will post your bailbond once the premium is paid.
 The premium fee is 15% or $100.00, which ever is greater.
 The Sheriff also charges $25 to accept the bond.

-For more information about licensing bail bonds Mississippi agents, please go the website of the Mississippi Insurance Department.
+For more information about Mississippi bail bondsman laws and company license search, please go the website of the Mississippi Bail License Search.